-- Emergency contraception (morning after pill) is more effective if you take it as soon as possible after you have had unprotected sex.
+You can use emergency contraception up to 5 days after having unprotected sex.
+It is more effective if you take it as soon as possible after having unprotected sex.

 Talk to your GP, family planning clinic or pharmacist about the best emergency contraception option for you.